AlcoholRehabHelp Logo

 • Dehydrating the body, which can result in brain damage

-What Are The Symptoms of Alcohol Poisoning?
+What Are the Symptoms of Alcohol Poisoning?

 • Slowed reflexes and reaction time